Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 The main functionality provided by Local Context - selection of object subparts - can be now used within Neutral Point without opening any Local Context.

+The property *::SelectionMode()* has been removed from the class *AIS_InteractiveObject*.
+This property contradicts to selection logic, since it is allowed to activate several Selection modes at once.
+Therefore keeping one selection mode as object field makes no sense.
+Applications that used this method should implement selection mode caching at application level, if it is necessary for some reason.

 @subsection upgrade_occt700_separate_caf_visualisation Separation of visualization part from TKCAF

 Visualization CAF attributes have been moved into a new toolkit *TKVCAF*.